Kishore Kunal: Mundeshwari Bhawani Mandir

-Virat Ramayan Temple
+Viraat Ramayan Temple

 Under his leadership as the Secretary, Bihar Mahavir Mandir Trust (BMMT), he has spearheaded building the biggest temple in the world.
-He said, "they will build a bigger temple in Bihar's East champaran district than the 12th century Angkor Wat temple in Cambodia."
+He said, "they will build a bigger temple in Bihar's East champaran district than the 12th-century Angkor Wat temple in Cambodia."

+Ram Rasoi

+Under the leadership of Kunal, Mahavir Mandir Trust runs a community kitchen namely Ram Rasoi in Ayodhya which feeds pure Bihari food twice a day to approximately 10,000 pilgrims every day with accepting any donation.

 Awards

+Kunal posthumously won Padma Shri in 2025 for his works in Civil Service.

 In 2008 he received the Bhagwaan Mahaveer Award for his contribution to community and social services.
 The award, presented to Kunal by the President of India Pratibha Patil, is instituted by the Bhagwan Mahaveer Foundation, Chennai.
 Acharya Kunal is the first individual from Bihar-Jharkhand to get this award.
 His selection was made by a jury headed by Justice Shri M. N. Venkatachaliah, former Chief Justice of India.

 Works

+Kunal authored 18 books in total and had just finished his last book on Ramayana which is yet to be published.
+He is also author of Dalit Devo Bhava, a promininent work examining the original proofs of regional languages and Hindi literature and on the basis of new interpretations, has tried to prove that in order to give Dalits an equal place in society, every part of the country and In the past, visionary sages have taken meaningful initiatives.